 Postnuptial agreements are designed to accomplish the same goals as prenuptial agreements, the biggest difference being that they are signed during the marriage instead of before.
 From a legal standpoint, there are other major differences.
 While prenuptial agreements are based on statutes and case law, postnuptial agreements are based on case law only.
 We know the law, and we know how to make postnuptial and prenuptial agreements that work.

 Contact us online to set up your free consultation about a prenuptial agreement with one of our knowledgeable lawyers.
-Or, call our main office in Wheeling and Buffalo Grove at 847-459-4448 or our secondary office in Libertyville at 847-281-0200.
+Or, call our offices in Wheeling and Buffalo Grove at 847-459-4448 or our Libertyville office at 847-281-0200.